 - Be creative with your backgrounds on non-professional platforms

-- Use a solid color background on LinkedIn to let your pose and face stand out
+- Use a solid color background on LinkedIn to let your pose and face stand out.
+Consider using a solid color to change the background on LinkedIn, ensuring your pose and face stand out effectively.

 - Know which pose to use on different platforms